awslabs/ar-go-tools/doc/01_taint.md

 [INFO]  💀 Sink reached at /somedir/main.go:50:12
 [INFO]  Add new path from "[#467.2] (SA)call: GetSensitiveData in loadUserData" to "[#23371.15] @arg 0:t20 in [#23371.14] (SA)call: LogDataPublicly(t22) in Log " <==
 ```
-And if the logging level is set to debug (`loglevel: 4` in configuration file), a trace is printed:
+And if the logging level is set to debug (`log-level: 4` in configuration file), a trace is printed:
 ```
 [DEBUG] Report in taint-report/flow-2507865943.out [DEBUG] TRACE: [] /somedir/example.go:50:17